 Carlos Mencia is undoubtedly one of today’s most popular entertainers and comics.
 Whether it is man-on-the-street interviews, studio comedy, commercial parodies, nationwide sold-out tours, or films, Mencia demonstrates an extraordinary ability to connect with a wide and diverse audience.

 Mencia comes from a humble background, born in San Pedro Sula, Honduras, the 17th of 18 children.
 His parents sent him to the United States when he was about three months old, where he was raised in Maravilla Projects in Los Angeles, California by his aunt and uncle.
 In his early teens, Mencia moved back to Honduras because his family wanted him to avoid the destructive gang culture of East Los Angeles.
 When Mencia later returned to Los Angeles, he showed such educational prowess that he was immediately promoted to the tenth grade.
 Soon after, he successfully graduated from Garfield High School.

-“Mind of Mencia” debuted on Comedy Central in early 2005.
-It became one of the strongest shows in the network’s history, averaging about 1.5 million total viewers.
+“Mind of Mencia” became one of the strongest shows in Comedy Central history, averaging about 1.5 million total viewers.
 “Mind of Mencia” was executive produced by Carlos Mencia and Robert Morton (“Late Night with David Letterman”).

 Most recently, Mencia has gone back to his comedic roots, performing at a multitude of comedy venues – allowing him to share his newest material with a more intimate audience.
 His current tour, called the “C 4 Urself Tour,” has been making stops all around the country performing for eager fans.